 Our children learn self-regulation through co-regulation with us, their caregivers and every grownup in their lives.
 They are learning how to do it both on their own AND with our help.
 But they are mostly learning it by watching US self soothe and self regulate.

 These are generally what we are doing to prevent crying.

 - Nursing, rocking, bouncing the baby all the way to sleep after 5-6 months.

 - Nursing all the way to sleep and feeding more than twice in the night after 5-6 months.

 - Driving, holding and facilitating naps after 6-8 months.

 After we have met all of the authentic needs of the child; after we are sure the child is not in pain, not hungry, and sleep needs to happen, what then?

-If we are doing everything in our power to keep our baby from crying which has us up all night disrupting our own sleep and affecting our own well being, could that send a subtle and clear message that being upset is not OK?
+If we are doing everything in our power to keep our baby from crying, and what we are doing has us up all night, THAT is disrupting our own sleep.
+This in turn will affect our own well being and sometimes our very sanity.

 What messages might that send to our children?

 - It is not ok to feel upset.